The Merchant of Four Seasons: Plot

 After his heart attack, Hans can neither work nor drink, so Irmgard takes a larger role in the business.
 No longer able to push the cart around, Hans hires a hard-working and honest assistant, Anzell.
 He is the same man with whom, unknown to Hans, Irmgard had the brief affair during his hospitalization.
 Fearing exposure of her indiscretion, she manipulates Anzell into overpricing the produce and afterwards sharing the extra earnings with her.
 He agrees, but Irmgard knows he will be found out because her husband spies on Anzell when he goes through the courtyards.
-It happens as planned and Anzell is fired in disgrace, but Hans knows of Irmgard's infidelity.
+It happens as planned and Anzell is fired in disgrace, angrily shouting out that he's been tricked by Irmgard.
+Irmgard asks whether Hans believes the statement, and Hans replies that he does not.

 While dining with a friend, Hans is reunited with Harry, a close friend from his years in the Foreign Legion who now waits tables, and immediately offers him a job.
 Soon Hans suggests to his wife that Harry move in with them.
 She protests, but Hans insists.
 Harry proves to be an industrious worker who takes the cart through the streets and earns more than Hans did.
 Irmgard tends a fruit stand while Hans sulks with too much time on his hands.
 Though Harry's professionalism and dedication bring Hans' business profitability and success, they also render Hans obsolete in his own life, leading him further into isolation and despair.

 In his depression, Hans revisits the great love of his life.
 In his youth, he courted her with an armful of red roses, but she turned him down because her parents did not want her to marry a fruit peddler.
 Though married to someone else, she undresses for casual sex, but he leaves.
 When Hans visits Anna, his favorite sister, she is busy with her studies and has no time for him.

 The doctor says large quantities of alcohol would be fatal for Hans because of his bad heart, and in the end, Hans deliberately goes to his regular bar.
 While drinking, he remembers an incident when he was in the Foreign Legion in Morocco.
-Captured and tortured by an Arab, he was saved by his comrades at the last minute though he really wanted to die.
+Captured and tortured by an Arab (El Hedi ben Salem, star of Fassbinder's Ali: Fear Eats the Soul).
+He was saved by his comrades at the last minute though he really wanted to die.
 Like then, Hans no longer wishes to live.
 At a grand dinner with his wife, Harry and his buddies, Hans downs a few dozen shots of liquor, which promptly kill him on the spot.
 After the funeral, Harry agrees to stay with Irmgard and takes up the life meant for Hans.